 First, no one study gives us all of the information about gluten sensitivity that we need to know.

 Second, evidence-based medicine is the combination of published research, clinical experience, and our patient’s experience.

 It’s important to include all three of these pillars when working with each individual patient.

 Finally, as healing professionals, we have to be aware of our own beliefs, and not be so attached to them that we are unable to openly consider new data as it is released, or patient experiences that are unique to each patient.
 It’s easy to fall into the trap of believing that we’ve seen it all before.

 To best support each patient’s healing we must consider as much published evidence as we can, and we must consider each patient as an “N of One” experiment because no published research can take into account any specific patient’s beliefs or experiences.

-If you’ve ever wondered how using nutrition and coaching tools can dramatically improve your patient practice, you must join us in New Jersey.
-Click here for all of the details about the LIVE course!
-I hope to meet you there.
+If you’ve ever wondered how using nutrition and coaching tools can dramatically improve your patient practice, you can learn more about The Women’s Health Coach Certification here.

-Did you ever encounter a patient or experience a healing experience yourself that completely changed your mind about one of your long held practice beliefs?
+Did you ever encounter a patient or experience a healing experience yourself that completely changed your mind about one of your long-held health coaching practice beliefs?
 I would love to hear what you learned from that experience.
 Share your story in the comments below.